 How to do it: Book tickets or plan a visit to Shakespeare’s Globe here.
 You might also like my guide to visiting Shakespeare’s Birthplace: 17 Best Things To Do In Stratford-upon-Avon – England

-If you want to explore historic South Bank in more detail, see my post about what to see in South Bank.
+If you want to explore the historic South Bank in more detail, see my post about what to see in South Bank.

 17. Take a stroll around The Old Royal Naval College in Greenwich

 A day trip to Greenwich has long been one of my favourite things to do in London, with the neighbourhood’s interesting maritime history and mesmerising architecture.
-You can take a stroll around the grand classical buildings of the Old Royal Royal College, visit the historic Queen’s House, stand on the Prime Meridian Line (where east meets west) and jump on board the restored 19th-century ship known as the Cutty Sark, plus plenty more.
+You can take a stroll around the grand classical buildings of the Old Royal Naval College, visit the historic Kings’s House, stand on the Prime Meridian Line (where east meets west) and jump on board the restored 19th-century ship known as the Cutty Sark, plus plenty more.

 Greenwich’s Old Royal Naval College

 18. Learn about King Henry VIII at Hampton Court Palace

 Located in the Borough of Richmond upon Thames, Hampton Court Palace is an impressive royal palace dating all the way back to the 16th century and was among the most favoured residences of one of England’s most notorious rulers, King Henry VIII.
 Today the palace is one of London’s most popular tourist attractions, with untouched rooms which take you on a walk through the building’s fascinating history and sprawling gardens which include the oldest surviving hedge maze in Britain.